I'd like to visit The University of Texas at Austin and the Sarah and Ernest Butler School of Music. What should I do and where should I stay?

 Do I have to audition if I'm not planning to pursue a performance degree?

-All undergraduate applicants, with the exception of B.A. in Music: Music Composition and B.M.
-Music Composition applicants only, must perform and pass an audition to pursue a degree in music.
-All other degrees require a substantial amount of time in private lessons (four to eight semesters), music theory (four to eight semesters), music history (at least three semesters), ensembles (four to eight semesters) and class piano (two to four semesters).
-The Butler School of Music expects all applicants to be able to perform well enough in at least one instrument/voice that they can pass an audition and successfully complete the required semesters of lessons.
+All degrees require a substantial amount of time in private lessons, music theory, music history, ensembles and class piano.
+The Butler School of Music expects applicants to be able to perform well enough in at least one instrument/voice that they can pass an audition or interview and successfully complete the degree requirements.

 Should I send my transcript to the Butler School of Music?

-The Butler School of Music does not collect transcripts from undergraduate applicants.
+The Butler School of Music does not collect undergraduate transcripts.
 Please send your transcripts directly to the Office of Admissions.

 Are there music scholarships available?

-Scholarships from the Butler School of Music are competitive music scholarships for music majors, based primarily on the entrance audition.
+Scholarships from the Butler School of Music are competitive music scholarships for music majors, based primarily on the entrance audition or interview.
 All applicants are considered for scholarship; no additional application is required.
 Please visit the Financial Aid webpage for additional information.

 When will I find out if I have passed my audition?